SharePoint/sp-dev-docs/docs/scenario-guidance/Line-of-Business-integration.md

 Here follow some high-level guidelines and general rules that you should consider whenever you need to integrate SharePoint with any LOB system:

 * Try to consume REST-based APIs, rather than SOAP services or custom APIs, in order to being able to leverage modern development techniques and to use modern security protocols (OAuth 2.0, OpenID Connect, etc.).
-* Use a data cache intermediary, instead of directly consuming any external service, so that you can speed up the consumption process and avoid useless network roundtrips to retrieve data that you already requested from the LOB system.
+* Use a data cache intermediary, instead of directly consuming any external service, so that you can speed up the consumption process and avoid useless network round trips to retrieve data that you already requested from the LOB system.
 * Make your best to list data page by page, rather than listing all the data in "one huge shot", to avoid flooding the data cache and to overload the network bandwidth.
 * From an Authentication and Authorization perspective, tend to use services that leverage well-known protocols like OAuth 2.0, OpenID Connect, etc. and which are possibly registered in Azure Active Directory, in order to share a unique security infrastructure.